treellama/shapefusion/branches/shapefusion-0.3/README.txt

 An editor for Marathon II, Marathon Infinity and AlephOne Shapes files

-Copyright 2000-2007 Tito Dal Canton
+Copyright 2000-2007 Tito Dal Canton and Etienne Samson

 What is ShapeFusion?